markus0059/excuses-de-dev/README.md

 # excuses-de-dev
-application qui renvoie des excuses aléatoirement suivant une base de données créer
+application that sends excuses randomly according to a database created

-utilisation de Symfony 5.4.19
+1. use Symfony 5.4.19
-DB: MySQL
+2. DataBase: MySQL

 ### Prerequisites